Learning with Density Matrices and Random Features: Density matrices

 The probabilities that arise from the superposition of states in the previous example is a manifestation of the uncertainty that is inherent to the nature of quantum physical systems.
 We call this kind of uncertainty \emph{quantum uncertainty}.
 Other kind of uncertainty comes, for instance, from errors in the measurement or state-preparation processes, we call this uncertainty \emph{classical uncertainty}.
 A density matrix is a formalism that allows us to represent both types of uncertainty.
 To illustrate it, let's go back to our previous example.
 The density matrix representing the state $\psi$ is:

 As a concrete example, consider $\bra{\psi_1} = \left( \frac{1}{\sqrt{2}}, -\frac{1}{\sqrt{2}}\right)$ the corresponding density matrix is:

 which represents a superposition state where we have a $\frac{1}{2}$ probability of measuring any of the two states.
-Notice that the probabilities for each state are in the diagonal of the density matrix. $\rho_1$ is a rank-1 density matrix, and this means that it represents a pure state, i.e. a state without classical uncertainty.
-The opposite to a pure state is a mixed state, which is represented by a density matrix with the form:
+Notice that the probabilities for each state are in the diagonal of the density matrix. $\rho_1$ is a rank-1 density matrix, and this means that it represents a pure state.
+A mixed state, i.e. a state with classical uncertainty, is represented by a density matrix with the form:

 where $p_i > 0 \in\mathbb{R}$, $\sum_{i=1}^N p_i=1$, and $\{\psi_i\}_{i=1\dots N}$ are the states of a an ensemble of $N$ quantum systems, where each system has an associated probability $p_i$.
 The matrix $\rho_{\mathrm{train}}$ in \cref{eq:rho_train} is in fact a density matrix that represents the state of an ensemble of quantum systems where each system corresponds to a training data sample.
 The probability is the same for all the $N$ elements of the ensemble, $\frac{1}{N}$.